|Name Meaning||Meat-eating Bull||Height||3-3.6 meters (10-12 feet)|

 The female then laid her eggs in a nest, and the cycle would begin again.

-Although there is no precise way of knowing the lifespan of the Carnotaurus, some estimates suggest that this dinosaur lived as long as 25 years.
+Although there is no precise way of knowing their lifespan, some estimates suggest that this dinosaur lived as long as 25 years.

 They also believe that this time frame varied depending on access to food and predation.